horaceko/opportunity-leaderboard/Readme.md

 # Intro
-This is a simple script that parses exception logs from Airbrake, figures out the most likely offending line in the app that caused the exception, and then uses a local copy of the app (and Git blame) to figure out who wrote that line.
+This is a simple script that parses exception logs from Airbrake, figures out the most likely offending line in the app that caused the exception based on the Airbrake backtrace, and then uses a local copy of the app (and Git blame) to figure out who wrote that line.

 It then ranks developers using a scoring algorithm that biases towards high exception rates for individual exceptions, and also a high number of different types of exceptions.